 I purchased a coach ticket to Singapore from Charlotte, NC to attend the 2017 Singapore Latin Dance Festival.
 As an Executive Platinum (EXP) in American Airlines’ (AA) frequent flyer program, I requested an upgrade to business class to HKG using a Systemwide upgrade (SWU).
-The SWU had not cleared when I left Charlotte, NC.
+The SWU had not cleared when I left Charlotte.

 Centurion Lounge buffet

-I probably would have been better off in the D23 Admirals Club because American gives Executive Platinums free premium drinks and access to the First Class Dining area when they are flying long haul international routes even in economy.
+I probably would have been better off in the D23 Admirals Club because American gives Executive Platinums two free premium drinks and access to the First Class Dining area (buffet) when they are flying long haul international routes even in economy.

 I lingered in the Centurion Lounge and made one last check on the American app before going to the gate.
 I was astounded to see that I had been upgraded to business class!